On the spectrum of complex unit gain graph: Spectral radius and the largest vertex degree

-Our next goal is to extend Theorem \ref{Theo.2.6} for $\mathbb{T}$-gain graphs.
-Unfortunately, in the characterization of equality in Theorem \ref{Theo.2.6} for the $\mathbb{T}$-gain graphs, we do not get a nice structure.
-We introduce a generalization of Hermitian adjacency matrices, for which sharpness of the bounds in Theorem \ref{Theo.2.6} can be illustrated nicely.
-Also conjecture \ref{conj1} holds true for these extended classes of matrices.
-Let $\mathbb{N}$ denote the set of all natural numbers.
+Our next goal is to study the structural properties of $\mathbb{T}$-gain graphs for which $ \rho(\Phi)= \Delta $ hold.
+Unfortunately, we do not get a nice structure for the arbitrary $\mathbb{T}$-gain graphs.
+Nevertheless, for particular choices of the gains, we do get interesting structural characterization.
+Next, we introduce a generalization of Hermitian adjacency matrices of mixed graphs, for which the sharpness of the bounds in Theorem \ref{Theo.4.5} can be illustrated nicely.